bowen-upenn/Agent_Rationality/README.md

 ## Neuro-Symbolic Reasoning
+Neural-symbolic reasoning is another promising approach to achieving consistent ordering of preferences and invariance by combining the strengths of languages and symbolic logic in a multi-agent system.
+A multi-agent system incorporating symbolic modules can not only understand language queries but also solve them with a level of consistency, providing a faithful and transparent reasoning process based on well-defined rules that adhere to logical principles, which is unachievable by LLMs alone within the natural language space.
+Neuro-Symbolic modules also expect standardized input formats.
+This layer of abstraction enhances the independence from irrelevant contexts and maintains the invariance of LLMs when handling natural language queries.

 **Binder: Binding language models in symbolic languages** [Paper](https://arxiv.org/abs/2210.02875) [Code](https://github.com/xlang-ai/Binder) \
 Parsel: Algorithmic Reasoning with Language Models by Composing Decompositions [Paper](https://arxiv.org/abs/2212.10561) [Code](https://github.com/ezelikman/parsel) \
 **Sparks of artificial general intelligence: Early experiments with gpt-4** [Paper](https://arxiv.org/abs/2303.12712) \